- nostos (pl. nostoi)

 I hemmed, not wanting to admit that it was in my bureau.
 I had considered sneaking it back into his room after his return to Baker Street, but the embarrassment inherent in Holmes noticing its reappearance — and then deducing where it had been in the interim — was too great.
 It seemed I needn't have fussed myself; he had known its whereabouts all along.

-"I could buy a pipe nearly anywhere in the world, John.
+"I can buy a pipe nearly anywhere in the world, John.
 Tell me, why would I go through the trouble of taking one from Baker Street?"

-I looked at the pipe again.
-It had originally been mine.
+I looked at the pipe again, properly this time, and sighed.
+The pipe he had stolen had originally been mine.
 Of the several I had sacrificed for the display, it had once been my favourite.
 Perhaps I need not have felt quite so embarrassed about keeping his own pipe for myself.

 "Watson.
 Baker Street is my Maple White Land."

-I glanced up at Hélène.
-She had given up glaring at us and stared fixedly out to sea.
+I looked up at Hélène.
+She was staring fixedly out to sea.
 We had come far enough west that she looked to the south, now.

 "And you, Watson?
 If you wish to see the wonders of Maple White Land…" He glanced up at Hélène.
 "It's not too late."